Deep Learning Installation

 Installer sets environment variable named

-AVLDL_PATH5_1 is presented in C++ examples distributed with Adaptive Vision Deep Learning.
+AVLDL_PATH5_2 is presented in C++ examples distributed with Aurora Vision Deep Learning.

 The Service is installed into Service subdirectory in main installation directory.
 After starting the Service, a new icon should be displayed in system tray.

 The Service icon can be displayed in three colors, indicating the Service status: